Electricity sector in Pakistan

-Electricity in Pakistan is generated, transmitted, distributed, and retail supplied by two vertically integrated public sector companies, Water and Power Development Authority (WAPDA) responsible for the production of hydroelectricity and supplied to the consumers by the power distribution companies (DISCOS) under the Pakistan Electric Power Company (PEPCO).
-Currently, there are 11 distribution companies and one National Transmission And Dispatch Company (NTDC) all in the public sector (except Karachi), and the Karachi Electric (K-Electric) for the city of Karachi and its surrounding areas.
-There are around 42 independent power producers (IPPs) that contribute significantly in electricity generation in Pakistan.
+Electricity in Pakistan is generated, transmitted and distributed by two vertically integrated public sector companies, first one being Water and Power Development Authority (WAPDA) responsible for the production of hydroelectricity and its supply to the consumers by electricity distribution companies (DISCOS) under the Pakistan Electric Power Company (PEPCO) being the other integrated company.
+Currently, there are 12 distribution companies and a National Transmission And Dispatch Company (NTDC) which are all in the public sector except Karachi Electric in the city of Karachi and its surrounding areas.
+There were around 36 independent power producers (IPPs) that contribute significantly to the electricity generation in Pakistan.
+As of 2025, the Government of Pakistan is focusing to re-structure the agreement with IPPs and facilitate the end users.

-As of 2016, more than 80% of its population on average has access to electricity.
+As of 2022, 95% of Pakistan's population had access to electricity.
+Pakistan aims to generate 60% of its electricity from renewable sources, and has set targets for reduction in greenhouse gas emissions.
+It is already facing a 'solar boom', adding an estimated 17 GW worth of clean solar energy to the grid in 2024 alone, partly due to availability of cheap Chinese solar panels and tax exemptions from the government.

+Following 2022 dearth of imported LNG in Pakistan, the country indicated it would quadruple its coal power plants, which use domestic coal.
+Electricity generation capacity from coal has seen significant growth in recent years, owing to its utilization of cheap domestic coal to meet the country's rising electricity demands.
+The frequent increases in electricity, natural gas, petrol, and diesel prices are substantial contributors, driving inflation and consequently decreasing industrial production.

 History

 Pakistan's electricity sector is a developing market.
 For years, the matter of balancing the country's supply against the demand for electricity had remained a largely unresolved matter.
 The country faced significant challenges in revamping its network responsible for the supply of electricity.
 Electricity generators were seeking a parity in returns for both domestic and foreign investors indicating it to be one of the key issues in overseeing a surge in electricity generation when the country was facing growing shortages.
 Other problems included lack of efficiency, rising demands for energy, and political instability.
 Provincial and federal agencies, who are the largest consumers, often do not pay their bills.
 At one point electricity generation had shrunk by up to 50% due to an over-reliance on fossil fuels.
-The country was hit by its worst power crisis in 2007 when production fell by 6000 Megawatts and massive blackouts followed suit.
+The country was hit by its worst power crisis in 2007 when production fell by 6000 MW and massive blackouts followed suit.
 Load shedding and power blackouts had become severe in Pakistan before 2016.

-Mr. Naqeeb and Mr. Mohsin said Economic Survey 2020–21 unfolds that Pakistan's installed capacity to generate electricity has surged up to 37,261 MW by July 2020 which stood at 22,812 MW in June 2013, showing the growth of 64 per cent.
+Economic Survey of 2020-21 indicated that Pakistan's installed capacity to generate electricity had surged up to 37,261 MW by July 2020, which stood at 22,812 MW in June 2013, showing the growth of 64% over 7 years.